 Flir has always been one of the top brands in the world of thermal cameras.
 As expected, the Flir One Pro Gen 3 comes with the top class performance that we expect from the brand.
 Moreover, it scores over the Flir One and the Flir One Pro LT in terms of image resolution and overall performance.

-- Lightweight accessory that transforms your iOS device into a powerful thermal infrared camera
+- Lightweight accessory that transforms your Android device into a powerful thermal infrared camera

 - Capture and share thermal images and videos.
 Exclusive MSX Technology blends thermal and visible spectrum for more detail and enhanced resolution